Drew Kibler

-Drew Kibler (born March 9, 2000) is an American competition swimmer specializing in freestyle events.
-He is a world record holder in the short course 4×200 meter freestyle relay and an American record holder in the 4×200 yard freestyle relay.
+Andrew Patrick “Drew” Kibler (born March 9, 2000) is an American competition swimmer specializing in freestyle events.
+He is a world record holder in the short course 4×200 meter freestyle relay and a former American record holder in the 4×200 yard freestyle relay.
 He won a gold medal in the 4×200 meter freestyle relay each at the 2022 World Aquatics Championships (long course) and the 2022 World Short Course Championships and placed fourth in the event at the 2020 Summer Olympics.
+He is an Olympic silver medalist in the 4x200 meter freestyle relay at the 2024 Paris Olympics.
 In the 200 meter freestyle, he took fourth-place at both the 2022 World Aquatics Championships and the 2022 World Short Course Championships.
 He is also a three-time NCAA champion in the 4×200 yard freestyle relay, winning NCAA titles in the event in 2019, 2021, and 2022.

 Background

 Kibler was born with a hearing impairment, wears hearing aids outside the pool but not in the water, and works through difficulties hearing whistles signaling to competitors a race is about to start at swimming competitions.